I'm the host of the Buck Saxon Show on the Blaze Radio Network.

 Don't believe in free speech at all.

-How much time spent on that versus on what's going on in this war, the war that we have been fighting for over a decade now?
+How much time is spent on that versus on what's going on in this war, the war that we have been fighting for over a decade now?

-American and Afghan officials are voicing increasingly grim assessments of the resurgent Taliban threat.
+They are, and this is back to this Washington Post piece, American and Afghan officials are voicing increasingly grim assessments of the resurgent Taliban threat, and they are saying this is not going well.

-Abdullah Abdullah, who's the country's chief executive, he says we haven't delivered, we're not meeting the people's expectations.
+Abdullah Abdullah, who's the country's chief executive, he says, we haven't delivered.

-Our forces lack discipline, they lack rotation opportunities, we haven't taken care of our policemen and soldiers.
+We haven't taken care of our policemen and soldiers.

 They continue to absorb enormous casualties.

-Case in point here, Helmand, down in Southern Afghanistan along the border with Pakistan.
+Case in point here, Helmand down in southern Afghanistan along the border with Pakistan.

-That was a focus of the American surge effort there under President Obama's uh time in office back in 2010.
+That was a focus of the American surge effort there under President Obama's time in office back in 2010.

-There was a surge of 30,000 troops, and Marines launched operations there, and the Taliban, by the end of it in 2012, had been pushed out.
+Marines launched operations there, and the Taliban, by the end of it in 2012, had been pushed out.

-Now keep in mind, by the way, as all this is happening, Mullah Omar has been dead for two years.
+Now, keep in mind, by the way, as all this is happening, Mullah Omar has been dead for two years.

 I mean, their top leader is gone.